tarof429/stuckathome/linux/README.md

 - A useful tool you can use to troubleshoot DNS issues is nslookup.
 Install it using bind-utils.

 - Configure firewalls using firewall-cmd, which is available from the firewalld package.
-If you look at the man page for firewall-cmd, you can see some basic examples at the very bottom.
+If you look at the man page for firewall-cmd, you can see some basic examples at the very bottom (it can help to search for `Example`).

 ## Packages